Chapter and Residency Program Mini-Grants for Tobacco and Nicotine Prevention and Control

 2016-2017 Mini-Grant Recipients

 The American Academy of Family Physicians (AAFP) would like to thank the AAFP Foundation for supporting the Tobacco Chapter and Residency Program Mini-Grants for Tobacco and Nicotine Prevention and Control.
 This program has provided grants to chapters and residency programs for the last three years, resulting in innovative approaches for addressing tobacco and nicotine prevention.
-After careful consideration, the AAFP has decided to re-allocate this funding to support other priorities within thet Population Health Department.
+After careful consideration, the AAFP has decided to re-allocate this funding to support support the new Center for Diversity and Health Equity within the Population Health Department.
 We were very happy with the mini-grant funding model, and hope to use that model in the future with other projects and programs, where appropriate.

 2016-2017 Mini-Grant Recipients